 The Toi Rangatahi Leadership Fund will increase opportunities for young people to lead arts projects by, with and for other young people.
-The projects must be delivered by young people 15-25 years of age and must demonstrate a high quality arts project by, with, and for young people (15-25 years) as the outcome.
-The project should focus on participation and/or access for young people from under represented communities.
+The projects must be delivered by individuals 15-25 years of age and must demonstrate a high-quality arts project by, with, and for young people (15-25 years) as the outcome.
+The project should focus on participation and/or access for young people from under-represented communities.

 What we fund

 Projects must be by, with or for young people 15-25 years of age.
 Activities could include workshops/wananga, the creation of new work, performances or exhibitions.

 What are arts activities BY, WITH and FOR?